pottendo/pottendo-Pi1541/README.md

 ![](docs/Edit-config.png)
 <br />

 A simple text-entry form based configuration editor is provided.
-Once uloaded potentially existing files on the SDCard are backuped by adding `.BAK` and then the content of the text-entry form is written to the file.
+Once uploaded potentially existing files on the SDCard are backuped by adding `.BAK` and then the content of the text-entry form is written to the file.
 Be careful, no sanity checks are made.
 Wrong configuration may stop Pi1541 from working after reboot.
 <br />

 The codebase is the publically available Pi1541 code, V1.24 (as of Jan.
 2024) with some improvements: